Hiredreviews/funnelpy/README.md

 ![Sample funnel plot output.](https://github.com/lyonjust/funnelpy/blob/master/sampleFunnelPowerUser.png?raw=true)

 ## Release History
+* 0.8.0
+    * Extended length of sigma curves such that they will be the same distance along the x-axis as the furthest point.
+Previously they fell one "interval" short.
 * 0.7.0
     * Bug fix on **normalize** parameter of the **sigmas** function.
 * 0.6.0